united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/node-red.md

     The technical documentation of the nodered microservice, which wires together hardware devices, APIs and online services.
 weight: 0
-aliases:
-  - /docs/architecture/microservices/core/node-reD/
 ---

 <!-- overview -->

-[Node-RED](https://nodered.org/) is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
-It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the Node-RED library.

-## {{% heading "howitworks" %}}

-Node-RED is a JavaScript-based tool that can be used to create flows that interact with the other microservices in the United Manufacturing Hub or external services.

-See our [guides for Node-RED](https://learn.umh.app/topic/node-red/) to learn more about how to use it.

 <!-- body -->